 County law enforcement agencies have extensive websites with information on how to contact, visit, and inquire about jail inmates.

 The crime rate has decreased over the past decade in Kansas, going from 9,710 crimes in 2006 to 8,494 by 8% lower than it was back in 2006.
 The largest percentage of violent crimes falls into the Aggravated Assault category, with Revised Rape being the least popular crime in the state.

-Any law enforcement officer in the state with a warrant, “in pursuit” of a suspect or from another state on an investigation may arrest a person in Kansas.
+Any law enforcement officer with a Kansas warrant, “in pursuit” of a suspect or from another state on an investigation may arrest a person in KS.
 Federal law enforcement agents in the state may also arrest.
 Private citizens have the power to arrest if they witness someone committing a crime, or have the knowledge or probable cause that thet did commit a misdemeanor or felony crime.

 Most of the violent crime offenders in Kansas were 20-29 and the largest percentage of violent crime victims were 20-29.

 |Victims w/ reported age

 Residence Home is the place where the majority of crimes in Kansas were committed, in most of the crime cases the offender was a stranger.

 The popular arrests for 2017 in Kansas was for All Other Offenses (except traffic) - 22,530, the same popularity of the arrest type was seen in Alabama, Alaska, and Arizona.
 The least popularity had Murder & Non-negligent Manslaughter arrests - with only 65 crimes a year.